Public Works Department

 Sanitary sewage treatment is provided by the North Shore Water Reclamation District at its Gurnee facility.

-In order to perform this service, Public Works utilizes the latest underground piping locating equipment, a user-friendly interactive online mapping system, and a specialized software program.
+In order to perform this service, Public Works utilizes the latest underground piping locating equipment, a user-friendly interactive online mapping system and a specialized software program.

 For more information on the J.U.L.I.E. service, please visit their website: www.illinois1call.com.

 If you notice what you think to be a main break, please contact the Public Works Department at 847-599-6800 during the hours of 7:00 a.m. and 3:00 p.m.
-Monday thru Friday or the Police Department at 847-599-7000 after these hours.
+Monday thru Friday or the Police Department at 847-599-7000 outside of these hours.

-For more detailed information about our water's quality, including test results for unregulated compounds, contact Melissa Olenick at CLCJAWA at 847-295-7788, Brett Fritzler at Gurnee Public Works at 847-599-6800, or visit the CLCJAWA website at www.clcjawa.com
+For more detailed information about our water's quality, including test results for unregulated compounds, contact Melissa Olenick at CLCJAWA at 847-295-7788, Brett Fritzler at Gurnee Public Works at 847-599-6800, or visit the CLCJAWA website at www.clcjawa.com.

 Este informe contiene informaciόn muy importante sobre el agua que usted bebe.
 Tradúzcalo ό hable con alguien que lo entienda bien.